mikemol/mikemol.github.io/_posts/2018-02-13-asset-regeneration-script.md

 done < <(find assets -type f -name '*.dot' -print0)
 ```

 Pretty handy.
 We'll have to see how automating munging of my `git` repo works out, but I think there's going to be more value in automating it than is lost digging through some strange git history.
-At least the visual renders will accompany the various versions of the `dot` files, so understanding the impacts of changes will be easier, and I'll have snapshots of works-in-progress to go back to to illustrate _why_ I took one approach or another while demonstrating more about Dot and Graphviz.
+At least the visual renders will accompany the various versions of the dotfiles, so understanding the impacts of changes will be easier, and I'll have snapshots of works-in-progress to go back to illustrate _why__ I took one approach or another while demonstrating more about Dot and Graphviz.